JudaV/pigpio-freenove/README.md

 All the electronic projects gave the desired output on my Raspberry Pi4 using Raspbian (Buster).
 I expect them to work on all raspberry Pi 1-4 versions, but not on the  Raspberry Pi5.
-Use it at your risk of course.
+Use it at your own risk of course.
 Suggestions, remarks, and improvements are welcome.